 But you knew that already.
 That’s why you’re here.
 So allow us to help you prepare you.
-For the life insurance part, at least.
-Here are a few things to know if you’re expecting and thinking about applying for life insurance.
+For the purchasing life insurance part, at least.
+Here are a few things to know if you’re thinking about applying for life insurance while pregnant.

 We get it.
 When you’re pregnant, you don’t always feel like your true self.
 And you’re concerned that your insurer may adjust your price because of the changes to your body.
-Well, good news: your pregnancy won’t be held against you when you get the all-important life insurance medical exam.
+Well, good news: Your pregnancy won’t be held against you when you get the all-important life insurance medical exam.
 Insurers make some adjustments for normal weight gained during pregnancy, along with some expected differences in lab results.
-And like anyone else, pregnant women may be eligible for the best rate class depending on their health.
+And like anyone else, pregnant women may be eligible for higher rate classes, depending on their health.

-That said, pregnancy can lead to health complications like high blood pressure or gestational diabetes, and those conditions could impact your premium even after delivery.
+That said, pregnancy can lead to health complications, like high blood pressure or gestational diabetes, and those conditions could impact your life insurance premiums even after delivery.
 Which brings us to the next thing you should know.

 It helps to apply sooner rather than later

-Again: In most cases, pregnancy won’t affect life insurance premiums.
-But if you develop complications later in the pregnancy, it could make it more expensive to get coverage.
-History of complications, like gestational diabetes, may impact your premium even later, when you’re not pregnant.
+Again: In many cases, pregnancy won’t affect life insurance premiums.
+But if you develop complications later in the pregnancy, it could make it more expensive to get life insurance coverage.
+History of complications, like gestational diabetes, may impact your premiums even later, when you’re not pregnant.
 And that’s why if you’re thinking about getting coverage, it’s best to apply as early in your term as possible.
 Doing so may result in more affordable premiums.
 And it will absolutely result in more peace of mind (something you’ll especially appreciate as a parent-to-be.)

 Which reminds us, honesty is always the best policy when it comes to applying for life insurance.
 Being pregnant is not something you should be worried about hiding in your application or during your medical exam (it can’t hurt to let your phlebotomist/person administering your exam know you’re expecting).
-Honest responses will lead to the best application experience.
+Honest responses will lead to a better application experience.
 If you have any questions or concerns, you can always reach out.
-Haven Life’s team is available via email, live chat and phone (855-744-2836).
+Haven Life’s customer success team is available via email, live chat and phone (1-855-744-2836).

 Planning to be a stay-at-home parent?
 You should still consider coverage

-Selecting the right coverage amount and term length
+Select the right life insurance coverage amount and term length

-If you’re reading this, your child’s arrival presumably might coincide with the beginning of your life insurance policy.
-Choosing an appropriate coverage amount and term length for your policy is a critical part of getting insured, and there’s no single one-size-fits-all right answer for what to get.
+If you’re reading this, your child’s arrival presumably could coincide with the beginning of your term life insurance policy.
+Choosing an appropriate coverage amount and term length for your life insurance policy is a critical part of getting insured, and there’s no single one-size-fits-all right answer for what to get.
 Term life insurance policies are usually available in increments of 10, 15, 20 or 30 years, and the right term for you will depend on a range of factors.

 Spoiler alert: Having children is a long-term expense, so you may want to consider something on the longer end of the spectrum.
-This will help provide a safety net for costs ranging from teething rings to college tuition, and expenses in between.
-Of course, there is a range of other factors to consider, including your age, your income, any debts you already have, and what you can afford.
-The good news is it’s 2018, so you can use a free online life insurance calculator to help determine what’s right based on a variety of personal factors.
+This will help provide a safety net for costs ranging from teething rings to college tuition, and the expenses in between.
+Of course, there is a range of other factors to consider, including your age, your income, any debts you already have and what you can afford.
+The good news is that you can use an online life insurance calculator to help determine what’s right based on a variety of personal factors.

-Pregnancy is a busy, exhausting, exciting time, and there are cribs to build, doctor’s appointments to schedule, and so many more things to do.
-But don’t let getting life insurance fall through the cracks.
-Think of it this way: Taking the time to get covered now will provide peace of mind down the road – and proactively check one thing of that soon-to-be-expanding to-do list.
+Pregnancy is a busy, exhausting, exciting time, and there are cribs to build, maternity care appointments to schedule, and so many more things to do.
+But don’t let buying life insurance while pregnant fall through the cracks.
+Think of it this way: Taking the time to get covered now will provide peace of mind down the road — and proactively check one thing of that soon-to-be-expanding to-do list.
 You’ll never be completely ready for the wonderful new world ahead of you, but this is something you can do to ensure you’ll be more prepared for whatever life brings you.
 Well, this and putting together that crib.